prp-e/generative_ui_prompts/prompts.md

 - A testimonial carousel with sliding animations and fading transitions between reviews.
 - A navigation bar with a scroll-triggered sticky effect and transparent background shift.
 - A hero section with a video background and overlaying animated text or graphics.
+- A project management dashboard with task progress bars and completion percentages.
+- A project management dashboard featuring a Gantt chart for visualizing project timelines.
+- A project management dashboard with a team overview section highlighting individual tasks and deadlines.
+- A project management dashboard with a calendar view displaying project milestones and deadlines.
+- A project management dashboard with a resource allocation chart showing team member workloads and availability.
+- A project management dashboard with an issue tracking section highlighting open and resolved issues.
+- A project management dashboard with a risk assessment matrix indicating project risks and mitigation strategies.
+- A project management dashboard with a budget tracker showcasing project expenses and allocations.
+- A project management dashboard with a collaboration section displaying recent team communications and updates.
+- A project management dashboard with a sprint planning board for organizing and tracking tasks in agile development.
+- A project management dashboard with a progress report section summarizing overall project performance and milestones.
+- A project management dashboard with a file repository for storing and accessing project-related documents and resources.
+- A project management dashboard with a task assignment module allowing managers to assign and delegate tasks to team members.
+- A project management dashboard with a time tracking feature recording team members' time spent on different project tasks.
+- A project management dashboard with a project health monitor providing an overview of the project's overall status and health.
+- A project management dashboard with a resource management section allowing managers to allocate resources efficiently across different tasks.
+- A project management dashboard with a communication log documenting all project-related communication and correspondence.
+- A project management dashboard with a client interaction module displaying client feedback and communication history.
+- A project management dashboard with a milestone tracker showcasing major project milestones and their respective completion statuses.
+- A project management dashboard with a real-time progress update feature providing live updates on task completion and project advancements.
+- A personal blog featuring travel adventures and explorations around the world.
+- A personal blog centered around culinary experiments and original recipes.
+- A personal blog sharing insights and reflections on personal growth and self-improvement.
+- A personal blog dedicated to reviewing and analyzing works of literature and art.
+- A personal blog chronicling the journey of learning and mastering a new skill or hobby.
+- A personal blog discussing current events and providing informed perspectives on global issues.
+- A personal blog documenting the experiences and challenges of entrepreneurship and business ownership.
+- A personal blog featuring advice and tips on maintaining a healthy lifestyle and wellness practices.
+- A personal blog delving into the world of technology and innovation, reviewing the latest gadgets and software.
+- A personal blog exploring environmental activism and sustainable living practices for a greener planet.
+- A personal blog sharing parenting experiences and insights, offering advice and support for fellow parents.
+- A personal blog focused on mental health awareness and strategies for coping with everyday challenges.
+- A personal blog discussing fashion trends and providing style tips and outfit inspirations.
+- A personal blog highlighting the beauty of nature and the importance of environmental conservation.
+- A personal blog dedicated to exploring different cultures and celebrating diversity and inclusivity.
+- A personal blog sharing experiences and tips for remote work and digital nomad lifestyles.
+- A personal blog documenting the joys and challenges of pet ownership and animal companionship.
+- A personal blog discussing financial management strategies and investment insights for personal finance.
+- A personal blog dedicated to exploring historical events and sharing intriguing stories from the past.
+- A personal blog delving into the world of music, exploring different genres and analyzing musical trends.
+- A weather widget displaying current temperature, weather condition, and a simple icon representing the weather.
+- A weather widget featuring a 5-day forecast with daily high and low temperatures, along with weather icons for each day.
+- A weather widget with customizable backgrounds reflecting different weather conditions, such as sunny, rainy, or snowy.
+- A weather widget incorporating animated weather effects, such as moving clouds or falling snowflakes, depending on the current weather.
+- A weather widget with a dynamic sunrise and sunset indicator, displaying the times for each based on the user's location.
+- A weather widget with an interactive map showing weather patterns and temperature variations across different regions.
+- A weather widget with a wind speed and direction indicator, providing real-time updates on current wind conditions.
+- A weather widget with a UV index display, indicating the level of ultraviolet radiation and providing advice on sun protection.
+- A weather widget with a pollen count feature, alerting users to the current pollen levels and potential allergens in the air.
+- A weather widget with a detailed precipitation forecast, showing the probability of rain or snow over the course of the day.
+- A weather widget offering health-related tips based on weather conditions, such as staying hydrated during high-temperature days or wearing layers during cold spells.
+- A weather widget with a real-time air quality index (AQI) display, indicating the level of pollutants in the air and providing health recommendations for sensitive individuals.
+- A weather widget with a customizable design allowing users to choose different themes or color schemes to match their website or application aesthetics.
+- A weather widget providing weather alerts and notifications for severe weather conditions, such as storms, hurricanes, or heatwaves, to keep users informed and safe.
+- A weather widget with a moon phase indicator, displaying the current lunar phase and providing information about upcoming celestial events, such as full moons or eclipses.
+- A video player with a sleek and minimalist design, featuring basic playback controls and a progress bar.
+- A video player with customizable playback speed options, allowing users to adjust the speed of the video.
+- A video player with a playlist feature, enabling users to create and manage a list of videos for continuous playback.
+- A video player with a subtitle toggle option, allowing users to enable or disable subtitles as needed.
+- A video player with a full-screen mode that expands the video to fill the entire screen for immersive viewing.
+- A video player with a volume control slider, enabling users to adjust the audio volume to their preference.
+- A video player with a quality selector, allowing users to choose the video resolution based on their internet speed and device capabilities.
+- A video player with a thumbnail preview feature, displaying a preview image when users hover over the video timeline.
+- A video player with a bookmarking option, enabling users to mark specific points in the video for easy reference or later viewing.
+- A video player with a picture-in-picture mode, allowing users to continue watching the video in a smaller window while browsing other content.
+- A video player with a video description overlay, providing additional information or context about the video content.
+- A video player with a share button, enabling users to easily share the video on various social media platforms or through direct links.
+- A video player with a video resolution indicator, displaying the current resolution of the video being played.
+- A video player with a loop playback option, allowing users to continuously repeat the video for seamless replay.